Indios de Mayagüez: Puerto Rico Baseball League (PRBL)

 On November 18, 2009, the Lobos defeated the Indios.
 After defeating the Indios on November 19, 2009, the Gigantes gained the league's lead for a brief period of time.
 On November 25, 2009, the Indios defeated the Leones to win their fourth game of the season.

 Mayagüez finished in fourth place in the regular season (2009–2010).
 They defeated the Lobos 4 games to 3 in the playoff to advance to their 30th championship series.

 Indios de Mayagüez won their 16th championship (most in the PRBL) when they beat Criollos de Caguas 4 games to 1.
 Three games in this series went to extra innings.

 Best known former MLB players

-Major League Baseball players who played with the Indios include Dennis McClain, Boog Powell, Bradin Hagens, Jim Northrup, Willie Horton, Mickey Lolich, Jack Morris, Dave McNally, Tommy Lasorda, Ron LeFlore, Kurt Bevacqua, Lance Parrish, Paul O'Neill, Ken Caminiti, Zack Greinke, Doug Glanville, Harold Reynolds, Dennis Martínez, Danny Valencia, and Wally Joyner.
+Major League Baseball players who played with the Indios include Dennis McClain, Boog Powell, Bradin Hagens, Jim Northrup, Willie Horton, Mickey Lolich, Jack Morris, Dave McNally, Tommy Lasorda, Ron LeFlore, Kurt Bevacqua, Lance Parrish, Paul O'Neill, Jeff Brantley, Ken Caminiti, Zack Greinke, Doug Glanville, Harold Reynolds, Dennis Martínez, Danny Valencia, and Wally Joyner.